meta pixel code

 Burns can be caused by hot metals or a car fire.
 Serious burns require skin grafts and are at high risk for infection.
 They also leave the victim with lifetime scars.
 If the burn occurs near the airway, it could cause trouble breathing and death.

 The most common type of soft tissue injury is whiplash.
-Whiplash is also one of the most common injuries associated with car accidents, as it occurs when the neck moves back and forth rapidly.
+Whiplash is also one of the most common injuries associated with car accidents as it occurs when the neck moves back and forth rapidly.
 Whiplash and other soft tissue injuries can lead to chronic pain even after the injury has fully healed.

-Amputated limbs
+Amputated Limbs

 In the case of a catastrophic injury that leads to an amputated limb, a patient may need to spend money on prosthetics and even the cost of amputation.
 Amputation can occur at the scene of the accident or at the hospital if the limb is beyond saving.